Simca 1301/1501: Evolution

 The first deliveries began in late 1966 and early 1967.
 Like with the 1300 and the 1500, the new 1301 and 1501 came with a two-year warranty on the engine, gearbox and suspension.
 This was done in order to attract new customers and establish the commercial success of the two models.

-In March of 1967, the range was expanded with the arrival of the 1301U, an unprecedented version of the car, a "van", a station wagon with the rear windows replaced by sheet metal, only two seats, and a rear passenger compartment completely emptied to make it a load compartment.
+In March 1967, the range was expanded with the arrival of the 1301U, an unprecedented version of the car, a "van", a station wagon with the rear windows replaced by sheet metal, only two seats, and a rear passenger compartment completely emptied to make it a load compartment.
 However, it was quick to disappear from the lineup with its removal in the autumn of 1968, as it received little interest as a commercial vehicle.

 In the autumn of 1968 the range was further revised and simplified: the Sedan 1301 LS and GL trims remained, while the 1301 Break and Familiale were merged into a single model, the 1301 Break GL.
 As for the 1501, the LS and GLS trims were removed from the lineup, leaving in the existing lineup only the GL and the new 1501 Special, which was also available as station wagon.
 The 1501 Special was equipped with a redesigned version of the Type 342 engine that came in the GL, the Type 342S, which had a revised head design and came with a double barrel carburettor.
 The type 342s delivered 81 hp DIN, and had a top speed of 160 km/h.
 The special also came equipped standard with a sporty steering wheel, power brakes, and an increased rear differential ratio.